antoinemouchet/PythonModules/README.md

 ## RandomQuote

-Script to learn the use of a web scrapper
+Script to learn the use of a web scrapper.
+(Found on Internet)

 ### How to use?